Congenital adrenal hyperplasia due to 17α-hydroxylase deficiency: 17,20-lyase deficiency

 A very small number of people have reportedly had an abnormal allele that resulted primarily in a reduction of 17,20-lyase activity, rather than both the hydroxylase and lyase activities as described above.
 In these people the defect had the effect of an isolated impairment of sex steroid (e.g., DHEA in the adrenal, but also gonadal testosterone and estrogens) synthesis, whereas mineralocorticoid (e.g., aldosterone) and glucocorticoid (e.g., cortisol) levels remain normal.

 Normal aldosterone level can be attributed to the fact that aldosterone is independent of hypothalamus-pituitary axis feedback system, being mainly controlled by the level of serum potassium.
 Because of the normal aldosterone level, hypertension is not expected.

 Normal cortisol level can be explained by the strong negative feedback mechanism of cortisol on hypothalamus-pituitary axis system.
 That is, in the beginning, 17,20-lyase deficiency will block synthesis of sex steroid hormones, forcing the pathways to produce more cortisol.
 However, the initial excess of cortisol is rapidly corrected by negative feedback mechanism—high cortisol decreases secretion of adrenocorticotropic hormone (ACTH) from zona fasciculata of adrenal gland.
 Thus, there is no mineralocorticoid overproduction.
 Also, there is no adrenal hyperplasia.

 It has also been observed in patients that the adrenocorticotropic hormone (ACTH) level remains in the normal range.
 The reason for this is still unclear.

 The sex steroid deficiency produces effects similar to 17α-hydroxylase deficiency.
-Severely affected genetic females (XX) are born with normal internal and external genitalia and there are no clues to abnormality until adolescence, when the androgenic and estrogenic signs (e.g., breasts and pubic hair) of puberty fail to occur.
+Severely affected genetic females (XX) are born with normal internal and external genitalia and there are no clues to abnormality until adolescence, when the androgenic and estrogenic signs (e.g., breasts and pubic hair) of puberty either fails to occur or is abnormal.
 Gonadotropins are high and the uterus infantile in size.
 The ovaries may contain enlarged follicular cysts, and ovulation may not occur even after replacement of estrogen.

-Management
+Treatment

 Hypertension and mineralocorticoid excess is treated with glucocorticoid replacement, as in other forms of CAH.

 Most genetic females with both forms of the deficiency will need replacement estrogen to induce puberty.
 Most will also need periodic progestin to regularize menses.
 Fertility is usually reduced because egg maturation and ovulation is poorly supported by the reduced intra-ovarian steroid production.

 The most difficult management decisions are posed by the more ambiguous genetic (XY) males.
 Most who are severely undervirilized, looking more female than male, are raised as females with surgical removal of the nonfunctional testes.
 If raised as males, a brief course of testosterone can be given in infancy to induce growth of the penis.
 Surgery may be able to repair the hypospadias.
 The testes should be salvaged by orchiopexy if possible.
 Testosterone must be replaced in order for puberty to occur and continued throughout adult life.